TeamPracticalProjects/Connectivity_Tools_with_Particle_Devices/README.md

 ## Real-time communication with a mobile app.
 We describe how we create mobile apps that communicate with our embedded systems using MIT App Inventor 2 and Particle's cloud API.
-## Device logging to a cloud spreadsheet
+## Device logging to a cloud spreadsheet.
 We describe how we use Particle webhooks and Google Apps Script to log sensor data from our embedded devices to Google Sheets.
 ## Real-time alarm/alert notification.